aimclub/iOpt/docs/source/examples.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Let's conduct a series of experiments with different values of the :math:`iter_limits` parameter: 100, 250, 500, 1000, and the reliability parameter :math:`r=2`.

-The listing presents code that allows you to determine such a combination of parameters of the XGBoost Regression algorithm that allows you to obtain the optimal metric value for the current task using the iOpt framework.
+The listing presents code that allows one to determine a combination of parameters of the XGBoost Regression algorithm that corresponds the optimal metric value for the current task using the iOpt framework.

 .. code-block:: python
    :caption: Solving the problem of finding the optimal combination of continuous parameters using the iOpt framework